theRajeshReddy/Distracted_Driver_MultiAction_Classification/README.md

 **Model Building**

-Implemented done in TensorFlow 2.0 using Keras as high level api.
+Implemented in TensorFlow 2.0 using Keras as high level api.
 Architecture used is Convolutional Neural Network(CNN)

 *CNN Model* : The model has 3 CNN Layers,Flattening layer and Fully connected Dense Layers